 Another difference between PoH and VDFs is that a VDF is used only for tracking duration.
 PoH's hash chain, on the other hand, includes hashes of any data the application observed.
 That data is a double-edged sword.
 On one side, the data "proves history" - that the data most certainly existed before hashes after it.
 On the side, it means the application can manipulate the hash chain by changing when the data is hashed.
 The PoH chain therefore does not serve as a good source of randomness whereas a VDF without that data could.
 Solana's leader rotation algorithm, for example, is derived only from the VDF height and not its hash at that height.

 Proof of History is not a consensus mechanism, but it is used to improve the performance of Solana's Proof of Stake consensus.
-It is also used to improve the performance of the data plane and replication protocols.
+It is also used to improve the performance of the data plane protocols.